Colleton County Fire-Rescue

 the firefighting Engine never runs out of water.
 If the need arises, additional

-tankers can be added to the water shuttle operation or an entirely separate
+tenders can be added to the water shuttle operation or an entirely separate

 water shuttle operation can be run if a large amount of water is needed.
 This